Главная

 Текст статьи

 The rapid growth of digital payment ecosystems is accompanied by increasing transaction volumes, diversification of payment instruments, and rising regulatory and security requirements, which together intensify the complexity of managing and controlling payment platforms.
 Traditional rule-based control mechanisms are often insufficient to cope with the scale, heterogeneity, and dynamic nature of modern payment flows, creating a demand for more adaptive and intelligent solutions.
-In this context, artificial intelligence is increasingly employed to automate control functions such as transaction monitoring, anomaly detection, risk assessment, and compliance enforcement [1].
+In this context, artificial intelligence is increasingly employed to automate control functions such as transaction monitoring, anomaly detection, risk assessment, and compliance enforcement [1, p.
+78-88].
 The aim of this study is to analyze architectural approaches to control automation in payment platforms using AI, with a focus on how system architecture can support reliable integration of intelligent components while preserving scalability, transparency, and operational resilience.

 Main part.
 Functional layers of AI-driven control in payment platforms